retroelec/T-HMI-C64/README.md

 - build\*/\*.bin : Binary files of the C64 emulator to be uploaded to the respective development board
 - THMIC64KB/thmic64kb.apk : Android APK file to be uploaded to your Android smartphone
-- T-HMI-C64.ino : Arduino .ino file of the C64 emulator, use in the Arduino IDE to upload the emulator
+- T-HMI-C64.ino : Arduino .ino file of the C64 emulator
 - src/* : C64 emulator source code
 - THMIC64KB/app/src/ : source code of Android app
 - Makefile : used to install development environment and to compile + upload code